yarocruz/minesweeper/README.md

 I still think that the way to go is with a 2D array for the squares so you don't have hard code the numbers for the top and bottom rows, nor for the left and right edge.

 Right now I want to able to refactor it so the board can be bigger or any size really, at a timer, creating levels, but it's gonna get messy.

+[Demo here](https://yarocruz.github.io/minesweeper/).
+Still working on the timer UI and logic.